XiaochenCui/puter/doc/RFCS/20250821_client_replica_file_system.md

 TODO: Add more details on how to add/remove instances.

 TODO: We may need a GUI control panel for partition management.

+## Fault Tolerance

+TODO:

+scenario 1: FS-Tree Manager is unavailable on all APIs.

+scenario 2: FS-Tree Manager is only unavailable on fetch/sync APIs.

+scenario 3: FS-Tree Manager is only unavailable on fs update APIs.

 ## Metrics